talkvegantome/talkvegan-hugo/content/english/anti-vegan/trapped-on-an-island-with-a-pig.md

 It is unfortunate this fascinating thought experiment is misused as an anti-vegan argument.
 When it is, it becomes a fallacy and the important implications for moral principles are lost.

 The Authors have no certainty about how they would act if marooned on an island with a pig; would their survival instincts or values prevail?
-What we are certain about is that, regardless of what occurs on the island, it in no way justifies or condones the  unnecessary slaughter of billions of animals for nothing more than their taste.
+What we are certain about is that, regardless of what occurs on the island, it in no way justifies or condones the  unnecessary slaughter of millions of animals for nothing more than their taste.

+### Citations

+> * The Apology *by* Plato *translated by* Benjamin Jowett *also available* [online](http://web.archive.org/web/20190805122204/http://www.sjsu.edu/people/james.lindahl/courses/Phil70A/s3/apology.pdf).
+> * The Ethics of Emergencies *by* Ayn Rand *in* Normative Ethics: The Virtuos Egoist *also available* [online](https://web.archive.org/web/20191020181939/https://philosophyintrocourse.files.wordpress.com/2016/04/ayn-rand-the-ethics-of-emergencies.pdf).